johan-jonsson-mobenga/articles/everithing-is-a-box/article.md

 Now it's time to apply some _"painting"_ to out _HTML_ structure.

-We've already **analyzed and gived names** to all our boxes behaviors
-- do you remember the _behaviors list_? - so now we only have to solve a simple _CSS_ job by **translating each behavior to a CSS definition**:
+We've already **analyzed and gave names** to all our boxes behaviors (do you remember the _behaviors list_?) so now we only have to solve a simple _CSS_ job by **translating each behavior to a CSS definition**:

     .main-container {